Stitched With Love

 Shows Benefits of Knitting and Crocheting

-When Stitched with Love began two years ago we could not have imagined the outpouring of love and support that would come so quickly and generously from across the United States.
+When Stitched with Love began a few years ago in 2013, we could not have imagined the outpouring of love and support that would come so quickly and generously from across the United States.
 To date, nearly 3,000 knit and crocheted items have been distributed to children throughout Armenia.

 The joy and gratitude shown on the faces of the recipients in photos we receive and the expressions of thanks in letters to us are evidence of the impact from your love and support.

 We all know the joy and satisfaction of giving and sharing our abundance with others.
 But for those of you who knit and crochet Stitched with Love items, you may not be aware of the added benefits you may enjoy from creating the items for our cause.

 An article that appeared in the New York Times Personal Health Section on January 25, 2016 by Jane E Brody entitled “The Health Benefits of Knitting” covers this in detail.
 Here is a portion of the article which I would like to share with you.

 “Last April, the Yarn Craft Council created a “Stitched Away Stress” campaign in honor of National Stress Awareness Month.
 Dr. Herbert Benson, a pioneer in mind/body medicine and author of “The Relaxation Response,” says that the repetitive action of needlework can induce a relaxed state like that associated with meditation and yoga.
 Once you get beyond the initial learning curve, knitting and crocheting can lower heart rate and blood pressure and reduce harmful blood levels of the stress hormone cortisol.
 But unlike meditation, craft activities result in tangible and often useful products that can enhance self-esteem…